Guides for how to perform various updates to this website

 - Click the

-button to apply your changes.
-If prompted to create a new branch, confirm you want to commit these changes tomain
+Commit to 'main'button to apply your changes.
+If prompted to create a new branch, confirm you want to commit these changes tomain.

-To disable or remove the bulletin, be sure to add the hashtag (#
+To disable or remove the bulletin, be sure to add the hashtag (#) back in front of the word message.
+It’s also a good idea to set the url back to "/"

 just so an irrelevant link isn’t shared with a future bulletin alert.
 Apply those changes following the same steps above.